karlsmarx/karlsmarx/README.md

 ### Hello fellow

 I'm Karl, Karl Marx (not a joke), a backend developer from São Paulo, Brazil.
-My main work now are related to NodeJS, majorly with web-based services, but i really enjoy C++ and topics related to infrastructure.
+My main work now is related to NodeJS, majorly with web-based services, but I really enjoy C++ and topics related to infrastructure.

-If you want to see my for fun projects checkout the repositories.
-I have a website too: [karls.dev](https://karls.dev) (portuguese), with a much more professional introduction (but with some easter eggs, the console works on desktop, try roll command).
+If you want to see my for fun projects check out the repositories.
+I have a website too: [karls.dev](https://karls.dev) (Portuguese), with a much more professional introduction (but with some easter eggs, the console works on desktop, try roll command).

 ##### Other sources